Signs and symptoms of frostbite include:

 - Clumsiness due to joint and muscle stiffness

 Frostbite is most common on the fingers, toes, nose, ears, cheeks and chin.
 Because of skin numbness, you may not realize you have frostbite until someone else points it out.

 - Frostnip.
 The first stage of frostbite is frostnip.
 With this mild form of frostbite, your skin pales or turns red and feels very cold.
 Continued exposure leads to prickling and numbness in the affected area.
 As your skin warms, you may feel pain and tingling.
 Frostnip doesn't permanently damage the skin.

 - Superficial frostbite.
 The second stage of frostbite appears as reddened skin that turns white or pale.
 The skin may remain soft, but some ice crystals may form in the tissue.
 Your skin may begin to feel warm — a sign of serious skin involvement.
 If you treat frostbite with rewarming at this stage, the surface of your skin may appear mottled, blue or purple.
 And you may notice stinging, burning and swelling.
 A fluid-filled blister may appear 24 to 36 hours after rewarming the skin.

 - Severe (deep) frostbite.
 As frostbite progresses, it affects all layers of the skin, including the tissues that lie below.
 You may experience numbness, losing all sensation of cold, pain or discomfort in the affected area.
 Joints or muscles may no longer work.
 Large blisters form 24 to 48 hours after rewarming.
 Afterward, the area turns black and hard as the tissue dies.

 Seek medical attention for frostbite if you experience:

-- Signs and symptoms of superficial or severe frostbite — such as white or pale skin, loss of all sensation in the affected area, or blisters
+- Signs and symptoms of superficial or deep frostbite — such as white or pale skin, numbness, or blisters

 - Increased pain, swelling, redness or discharge in the area that was frostbitten